Healthy Homes Assessment Kenepuru

 Kenepuru Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required to all Kenepuru and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory throughout Kenepuru and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate the conformance to the Healthy Homes Standard that apply or will be applied throughout the tenancy period of an apartment rental.
+• Property managers and landlords are required to keep records that prove the conformance to each Healthy Homes Standard that apply or will be applied during the tenure of your rental home.

-• Private landlords and property managers must ensure their rental properties comply with the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords must make sure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes